 - ISO Hash - a cannabis extract produced with the use of isopropyl alcohol or ethanol serving as the solvent.

 - Butane Hash Oil (BHO) - a cannabis extract made by using butane as the solvent.

 - CO2 Oil - a cannabis extract made through the use of compressed CO2.

 - Tincture - tinctures are technically an extract, as they use alcohol to pull out cannabinoids from plant matter to make a super potent concentrate.

 Most cannabis extracts must be consumed by dabbing.
 This requires a dab rig and a heating source, such as a torch.
-In short, consumers heat the nail of a dab rig to a very high temperature, place a chunk of cannabis extract onto the hot nail where it will vaporize.
-From there, yl users pull the vapor through a water pipe and inhale the super-potent, cannabinoid-rich vapor.
+In short, consumers heat the nail of a dab rig and place a chunk of cannabis extract onto the hot nail where it will vaporize.
+From there, users pull the vapor through a water pipe and inhale the super-potent, cannabinoid-rich vapor.
 Edible or drinkable extracts like tinctures are much simpler—users simply eat them, drink them, or take them sublingually beneath the tongue.